Share this Article

 Good for: No fee and "low-fee" apartments

 The site is also very thorough in vetting its posters.
-By verifying brokers’ licensing information, checking utility bills and public records for management and FRBO listings they attempt to weed out those who post inaccurate listings.
+By verifying brokers’ licensing information, checking utility bills and public records for management and for-rent-by-owner listings, they attempt to weed out those who post inaccurate listings.

 Other features include the "viewings on demand" tool, which lets renters schedule an apartment viewing by clicking on one button, and the app, which lets you keep track of apartments you've seen with notes, photos, and a checklist to help keep you organized.